telefonicaid/fiware-orion/doc/manuals-ld/troe.md

 ```

 ## Database Migration
-A databese migration scripts is found in the [database-folder](../../database)
+A database migration scripts is found in the [database-folder](../../database)
 The file [initial.sql](../../database/sql/initial.sql) contains the SQL script for the timescale database.
-It holds the schema at the state of orion-ld version 0.7.0.
+It holds the schema at the state of Orion-LD version 0.7.0.

 ### Migration
 For database migration, a liquibase changelog is provided.
 This changelog can be used to migrate existing databases to the new schema.
 The  changesets use the following ID schema: ```v<MIGRATION_NR>_step_<STEP_NR>```
 The ```<MIGRATION_NR>``` is a continuously incrementing number.
-All steps of one migration to a certain orion version should use the same  ```<MIGRATION_NR>```.
+All steps of one migration to a certain Orion-LD version should use the same  ```<MIGRATION_NR>```.

 ### Running the Migration